 There are three major aspects to your vehicle’s suspension: bump, roll stiffness, and damping.
 Bump (and/or squat) are mainly managed by the spring rates.
 Stiff springs are great for the track where you have a very smooth and consistent surface, but out on the public streets this is not the case so let’s not go crazy with the spring rates.

 Next is the roll stiffness of the vehicle.
 This is managed by the springs and the swaybars, but ideally mostly by the swaybars.
 Sway control is important to keep the body roll in check while entering, apexing, and exiting a corner as well as many other vehicular maneuvers.
-The front and rear roll stiffness also dictate the oversteer and understeer characteristics of the vehicle so this can be a major tuning tool.
+The front and rear roll stiffness also dictates the oversteer and understeer characteristics of the vehicle so this can be a major tuning tool.

 Lastly is the damping of the struts and shocks.
 This is the fine tuning of the springs and sway bars and also the main reason why your car does not continually oscillate up and down like a boat after hitting a bump.
 These are very important.

-First modification I would do is…swaybars!
+The first modification I would do is…swaybars!
 Here’s why.
 Bumping up the roll stiffness has two major benefits.
 First, it’s a great way to “tidy up” the body movement without adding much harshness to the ride quality so you’re not giving up much for this modification.

 Second, most passenger cars are setup to understeer from the factory.
 There’s good reason for this as the solution to control understeer is to apply the brakes which is most people’s automatic response in an adverse situation.
 If you’re more experienced, then getting the car to a more balanced under/oversteer setup will be great.
 The vehicle will be much more alert and predictable.
 Side note: to me both of the benefits mentioned above also inspire more confidence while driving which is a huge bonus.

 So what do you need for this?
 A new performance Rear Swaybar would be the first choice and I would set it on the softer setting.
 This will make the car more balanced while still defaulting to understeer.
 If you are really serious then step up to the Front Swaybar as well to really get the roll stiffness in check with the rear bar on the stiffer setting.
-I know, I know we don’t have a front bar out yet…soon my friends 😉

 The next modification I would do is a set of performance springs and shocks/struts.
+(Coilovers now available!)
 I really suggest doing these at the same time because that is how you are going to get the most out of them.
 The performance springs are going to add a bit more roll stiffness and bump/squat control while also lowering the car a bit which will help with the center of gravity.
 You will sacrifice some ride quality, but your car is going to feel like it’s on rails.
-(Earlier I said don’t go to stiff and that holds true, most performance springs range from 10%-40% stiffer than OE which is usually still softer than a coil over setup).
+(Earlier I said don’t go too stiff and that holds true, most performance springs range from 10%-40% stiffer than OE which is usually still softer than a coil over setup).

-Now the shocks/struts combo is important because with the higher spring rate you will need more damping to keep it under control and with the rebound adjustability you will be able to fine tune the damping.
+Now the shocks/struts combo is important because with the higher spring rate you will need more damping to keep it under control and with the rebound adjustability you will be able to fine-tune the damping.
 It’s a win-win.

-Get yourself a set of performance wheels (I know there are atleast a few brands that can be had for less than ~200/wheel and weight less than 20 lbs each) and throw some high performance or ultra high performance tires on them for the summer.
+Get yourself a set of performance wheels (I know there are at least a few brands that can be had for less than ~200/wheel and weight less than 20 lbs each) and throw some high performance or ultra high-performance tires on them for the summer.
 These tires are usually in the 200-300 treadwear rating and cost 2-3 hundred each depending on size.
 Do this NOW!
 I’m serious!
 And keep you OE wheels for some dedicated winter tires which again will blow you away with how much better they are than all-seasons.

 Performance breaks are a great addition to any vehicle for both performance and safety.
 Performance wise you can dive into corners later and harder without worry.
 Safety wise I think it’s pretty obvious.
-Have you ever rear-end another vehicle and thought “if only I could have stop five feet sooner”, well there you have it.
+Have you ever rear-end another vehicle and thought “if only I could have stopped five feet sooner”, well there you have it.

-Alright I’m done.
+Alright, I’m done.
 I hope you enjoyed this and look forward to the next blog!
 I’m going for a drive!